Bob Whan: Politics

 Whan was elected to federal parliament at the 1972 federal election, as the Labor candidate in the Division of Eden-Monaro.
 He won the seat by a margin of 503 votes, and retained it at the 1974 election by a margin of 146 votes, making it one of the most marginal seats in the country.
 He lost his seat in Labor's landslide defeat at the 1975 election, although the relatively small swing against him was seen as evidence of his personal following.

 Whan won Labor preselection as the Labor candidate in the Division of Canberra at the 1977 election, but following a series of challenges the initial ballot was overturned and he was replaced by Henry Lawrence, who lost to the incumbent Liberal MP John Haslem.
 He later served as chief of staff to Richard Amery.

 Later life

 After his defeat Whan served as head of the New South Wales Milk Board and executive director of the Australian Council for Overseas Aid.
 He was also a founder of Jobless Action, a Canberra-based organisation.

 Personal life

 Whan died of cardiac arrest on 4 October 2015 at the age of 82.
 His son, Steve Whan has been the member for Monaro in the New South Wales Legislative Assembly since 2023, having previously been the member from 2003 to 2011 and a served in the Legislative Council from 2011 to 2015.

-Prior to entering the New South Wales Parliament, Steve was the unsuccessful candidate for his father's old federal seat of Eden-Monaro in the 1998 and 2001 elections but was unsuccessful on both those occasions.
+Prior to entering the New South Wales Parliament, Steve was the unsuccessful candidate for his father's old federal seat of Eden-Monaro in the 1998 and 2001 elections.